szilard-nemeth/yarn-dev-tools/README.md

 # Setting up yarn-dev-tools with Cloudera CDSW

 ## Initial setup
+1. Check out the branch 'cloudera-mirror-version'
-1. Upload the initial setup scripts to the CDSW files, to the root directory (/home/cdsw)
+2. Upload the initial setup scripts to the CDSW files, to the root directory (/home/cdsw). <br/>You can do this by drag & drop, after choosing "Files" from the left-hand side menu.
 - [initial-cdsw-setup.sh](yarndevtools/cdsw/scripts/initial-cdsw-setup.sh)
 - [install-requirements.sh](yarndevtools/cdsw/scripts/install-requirements.sh)

-2. Create a new CDSW session.
+3. Create and launch new CDSW session.
 Wait for the session to be launched and open up a terminal by Clicking "Terminal access" on the top menu bar.

-3. Execute this command:
+3. Execute this command in the CLI:
 ```
 ~/initial-cdsw-setup.sh user cloudera
 ```

-The script performs the following actions:
+The `initial-cdsw-setup.sh` script performs the following actions:
 1. Downloads the scripts that are cloning the upstream and downstream Hadoop repositories + installing yarndevtools itself as a python module.
 The download location is: `/home/cdsw/scripts`<br>
 Please note that the files will be downloaded from the GitHub master branch of this repository!